athankefalas/swift-toasts/README.md

     role: .failure
 )

-/// Creating a success Toast a title and an icon.
+/// Creating a success Toast with a title and an icon.
 Toast(
     "Settings Saved",
     systemImage: "checkmark.circle",